darkpalacestudio/manuals/common/03_10_controls_overview.md

 ### Visual Feedback
-A lot of the widgets within our plugins are designed to provide visual feedback to indicate a change is occuring.
-Additionally this is aided by the toolip and explanation system.
+A lot of the widgets within our plugins are designed to provide visual feedback to indicate a change is occurring.
+Additionally this is aided by the Tooltip and Explanation system.
 <span class="spacer"/>

 #### Explanations